Vietnam Triple Deuce Directors

 Returned to Vietnam in Sept 1969 and served with the 3rd Battalion, 1st Infantry, 11th Brigade, Americal Division.
 I had command of B Company for 6 months, and then returned to the battalion rear and served as the battalion S4 and Headquarters Company Commander.

-Returned to the states and attended the Infantry Officers Advance Course at Ft Benning, and then two years at Park College in Kansas City Mo. to complete my BA in History, Economics and Business Administration at the Army’s expense.
 After that, was assigned to Germany, where I spent 39 months with V Corps Artillery as the Comptroller and Financial Management Officer of the Military Community of Darmstadt.
 Was passed over for Major (no time with an infantry unit for over 5 years).
 Got out of the Army in 1977 at Ft Riley, KS.

 Settled in Kansas City, MO and started my career in Health Care Administration working with Nursing homes, and then into management consulting of medical practices.
-In 1978, became an administrator of an ophthalmology practice in Kansas City, and have been an administrator for practices in Kansas City, Houston, Baltimore, San Antonio, Austin, Sarasota, and now in Port Charlotte, FL.
+In 1978, became an administrator of an ophthalmology practice in Kansas City, and have been an administrator for practices in Kansas City, Houston, Baltimore, San Antonio, Austin, Sarasota, and Port Charlotte, FL.

 David Edward Milewski